 If making your way to places like Zermatt, Wengen, Grindelwald, and Murren, among others, you will want to take full advantage of the mountains, the views, the hiking and the overall charm of these mountainside towns.

-No one wants to hike in the alps, drenched in rain and have no opportunity to see the incredible mountain tops and valleys in every direction.
+No one wants to hike in the Swiss Alps, drenched in rain and have no opportunity to see the incredible mountain tops and valleys in every direction.

 A) Weather Forecasts